30 Everyday Activities People Have Been Doing All Wrong

 28. Hanging pictures

 If you're trying to hang a picture by catching the crosswire on a nail in the wall, slide a fork down over the nail so the prongs are behind the nail head and the fork is angled away from the wall.
 Slide the wire down behind the fork, and it will be guided right onto the nail.
 Then just pull up the fork.
-Saves a dozen attempts to "catch" the nail on the wire.
+This method can save you multiple attempts to "catch" the nail on the wire.
+As productivity expert James Clear states, "Small changes can lead to remarkable results," emphasizing the importance of efficient techniques in everyday tasks.

 The Power of Mindfulness